makersmakingchange/switch-adapted-remote-controlled-cartoon-car/README.md

 ### 1. Read the Makers Checklist

-The Makers Checklist outlines all the steps
+The Makers Checklist contains a list of tasks to complete to build the device.

 ### 2. Order the Off-The-Shelf Components